• Skip to primary navigation

 Today I’m excited to share how to make a fun Crayon Letter Art piece that can be used as a thoughtful back-to-school teacher gift!

-I recently joined the Dollar Tree Value Seekers Club and was so inspired by the plethora of creative ideas there.
+I recently joined the and was so inspired by the plethora of creative ideas there.
 From crafts to recipes, to decor and tips, to frugal fun ideas and contests, this club will keep me busy for a long time!
 Ha!
 It’s FREE to sign up for and features fresh content every month!
 My favorite part is that I can print a project tutorial and supply list all-in-one from the site and take it with me to the store to use as a shopping list, so I’m sure to remember everything.

 After browsing the ideas there, I decided to make a fun and inexpensive back-to-school teacher gift.
 This framed Crayon Letter Art was just the thing!